Target BPs are much lower

 News stories like this make me crazy: Disneyland measles outbreak grows, sparks concern.
 Or this from my local newspaper: Measles makes it to Seattle from Disneyland.

 At least 17 people have been infected in the outbreak, which occurred among people who visited Disneyland or Disney California Adventure Park in Orange County, Calif….It’s likely that a person who was contagious visited the theme park during that period and spread it to others.

 A 20-something young woman from Washington state was one of those infected with measles while at Disneyland.
 Judging by her age, she is most likely one of … Continue reading

 US News & World Report published another one of their ubiquitous “Best of” lists this week.
 This one focused on diets.
 January, after all, is the month of diet resolutions 😉

 For the fifth year in a row the winner was the DASH diet.

 DASH stands for Dietary Approaches to Stop Hypertension (or High blood pressure).
 It was a study implemented in the early 1990s and funded by the National Institutes of Health (NIH).

-It’s really more dietary guideline than diet, and emphasizes whole grains, fresh fruits and vegetables (especially those high in minerals such as calcium, potassium … Continue reading
+It’s really more dietary guideline than diet, and emphasizes whole grains, fresh fruits and vegetables (especially those high in … Continue reading